Isadora Moon (TV series)

-Isadora Moon is a United Kingdom kids show developed by Harriet Munchester.
+Isadora Moon is a British children's television series developed by Harriet Muncaster.

 Premise

 Isadora Moon is an animated children's TV series about a young girl who is half-fairy and half-vampire, navigating life's challenges while embracing her unique heritage.
 It follows her adventures with her best friend, Pink Rabbit, as she learns to balance her different sides and find her place in the world.
 The show focuses on themes of friendship, self-acceptance, and bravery.